-CSUN offers the Preliminary, Foundational-Level Mathematics and Mathematics Credentials, which authorize the teaching of the courses shown in the table below.
+CSUN offers the California Preliminary Single-Subject Mathematics Credential and the California Preliminary Single-Subject Foundational-Level Mathematics Credential.
+These authorize the teaching of the courses shown below.
 Please refer to the CTC website for details on the examination requirements for each of these credentials.

 - ALL middle school and high school mathematics courses